skull591/Jue-Wang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jue Wang is now a researcher at the Software Engineering Application Technology Lab at Huawei, China.
+Jue Wang is now a researcher at the Quality Intelligence Lab at ByteDance, China.
 He received his Ph.D. in Software Engineering from Nanjing University under the supervision of Prof. Jian Lu (with Prof. Xiaoxing Ma, Prof. Chang Xu, and Yanyan Jiang) in 2022.
 He received a B.S. in Computer Science and Technology from Nanjing University in 2016.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.